-Watson is currently working on the International team at the NFL as a producer and coordinator.
+Watson is currently working on the International team at the NFL as a producer and manager.
 She is the former recipient of the NABJ & ESPN Stuart Scott Scholarship.

 While matriculating, Watson freelanced with CBS Sports and the NFL Network.
 Recently she worked on the Pro Football Arm Wrestling Championship in Las Vegas.
 As the Talent Producer and Associate Producer of the show, she worked closely with the players, some included: Marshawn Lynch, Marquette King, Tony Jefferson, Kenny Stills, Mychal and Eric Kendricks, Mario Edwards, Maurkice Pouncey, NaVorro Bowman, and Johnathan Cyprien.

 Watson was the sideline reporter and color analyst for the Columbia University’s Women’s Basketball team.
 She conducted pre and post game interviews with the coaches and players, and provided game analysis for the Ivy League Digital Network.

 Before graduate school Watson produced features for the NFL Network and Spectrum Sportsnet LA.
 She has also worked on Original Programs for the NFL Network, ranging from Catching Odell to Undrafted.
 Throughout the football season she pitched and produced stories that aired on Game Day Morning.

 For Spectrum Sportsnet LA, she worked directly with producers on the shows Dodgers Dugout and Backstage: Dodgers.
 At home games, Watson interviewed players and fans for upcoming features.